Contact Info

 Items 1 through 4 below must be completed before the student's committee and the department can recommend to the Office of Graduate Studies, Arts & Sciences, that the student advance to PhD candidacy.

-1. Requirements: The student must complete the requirements for the AM as described above, including 36 units of course work, the completion of the first- and second-year reviews, and the submission of the portfolio and the second-year paper.
+- Requirements: The student must complete the requirements for the MA as described above, including 42 units of coursework, the completion of the first-year reviews, and the approval of the research prospectus by their committee.

-2. Third-Year Mentoring Meeting: The student is required to have a mentoring meeting no later than the end of the third year of study.
-This meeting usually will coincide with the dissertation proposal defense.
-The purpose of this meeting is to review the student's progress and to update the mentoring plan submitted during the first year and revised during the second year.
+- Second-Year Mentoring Meeting: The student is required to have a mentoring meeting no later than the end of the second year of study.
+This meeting will usually coincide with the dissertation proposal defense.
+The purpose of this meeting is to review the student's progress and to update the mentoring plan submitted during the first year.

-3. Dissertation Proposal: The student must defend their dissertation proposal to their doctoral committee by the end of the fifth semester (third year).
+- Dissertation Proposal: The student must defend their dissertation proposal to their doctoral committee by the end of the fourth semester (second semester of the second year).
 Advancement to PhD candidacy will be given upon formal acceptance of a written research proposal and an oral defense of that proposal before the doctoral research advisory committee.
-The research proposal will be written in the form of a National Science Foundation doctoral dissertation improvement grant (NSF DDIG).
-Students who fail to successfully defend their dissertation proposal by the end of the fifth semester will be placed on probation during the sixth semester (third year).
+The research proposal will be written in the form of a grant proposal to a funding agency (the specific funding agency to use as a model will be determined in consultation with the committee).
+Students who fail to successfully defend their dissertation proposal by the end of the fourth semester will be placed on probation during the fifth semester (first semester of the third year).

-4. External Funding: After the successful defense of the dissertation proposal, the student should submit their NSF DDIG grant proposal — as well as any other grant proposals deemed appropriate by the dissertation research advisory committee — at the first available opportunity.
-These may include (but are not limited to) the Fulbright Program, the Leakey Foundation, and the Wenner-Gren Foundation.
-It is generally recommended (but not required) that students who do not receive funding during the first submission should utilize all opportunities to resubmit revised grants; opportunities will vary by granting agency.
+- External Funding: After the successful defense of the dissertation proposal, the student should submit their dissertation grant proposal — as well as any other grant proposals deemed appropriate by the dissertation research advisory committee — at the first available opportunity.
+These may include (but are not limited to) the Fulbright Program, the Leakey Foundation, the National Science Foundation, and the Wenner-Gren Foundation.
+It is generally recommended (but not required) that students who do not receive funding during the first submission utilize all opportunities to resubmit revised grants; opportunities will vary by granting agency.

 Post-Candidacy Requirements

-2. Post-Fieldwork Meetings: The student must meet with their dissertation committee every year.
-Scheduling annual meetings with the candidate’s committee is the responsibility of the candidate.
+- Post-Fieldwork Meetings: The student must meet with their dissertation committee every semester.
+Scheduling semester meetings with the candidate's committee is the responsibility of the candidate.

 Deadlines and Time Frames for Submission of Hard-Copy Drafts for PhD Dissertations